 Tang exhibitions probe the boundaries of conventional curatorial practice, frequently crossing time-periods and disciplines, and encompassing all types of media and objects to explore intersections between the visual and performing arts, natural sciences, and humanities in new and inventive ways.
 The Tang also originates significant survey exhibitions of contemporary art, featuring major emerging and established artists.
 The Opener Series features artists who come to campus as part of their collaboration and often involve realizing new work.

-The Museum is open Tuesday through Sunday 12pm-5pm, with extended hours until 9pm on Thursday.
+The Museum will reopen to the public on July 10, 2021.
+Museum hours will be Thursday through Sunday 12pm-5pm.
 Closed major holidays and Mondays.
 Admission is free; donation suggested.